 On an island that prides itself on egalitarianism, sovereignty and its long record of outsize accomplishments in the arts, many have openly critiqued opaque deals with multinational corporations seeking picturesque backdrops for car chases and summer frocks.

 "The essence of the thing is that we're a country with a particular history that has a particular culture.
-We have to be conscious of those values and keep them in mind when it's time to negotiate," said Graziella Pogolotti, an 84-year-old cultural critic who wrote a long editorial in state media calling for deeper thinking about Cuba's dealing with international entertainment brands.
+We have to be conscious of those values and keep them in mind when it's time to negotiate," said Graziella Pogolotti, an 84-year-old cultural critic who wrote a long editorial in state media this past May calling for deeper thinking about Cuba's dealing with international entertainment brands.

 Many Cubans were exuberant.
 Avid consumers of U.S. culture in pirated TV and films, they welcomed the sight of movie stars walking the streets of a country that often feels cut off from the outside world.
 Many said they were hopeful that the millions spent on the productions would improve life for those who haven't yet benefited from the post-detente surge in tourism.

 But people's personal offense at being held far from the events began translating into skepticism about whether their country's hot new status would help improve their lives.
 "I love that the world is looking at us, that the world is fixing its eyes on Cuba, but up until now I don't see that it's really bringing real, concrete benefits," said Alberto O'Reilly, a 22-year-old librarian who was kicked off a street corner by police as he tried to watch the Chanel show.